Experience life on the front line

 We also invite veterinary students to share their thoughts and insights with us, while also keeping you up to date with the latest news from the Student Veterinary Emergency and Critical Care Societies (SVECCS).

 You can also keep up to date with all our upcoming events, talks and CPD lectures through the “dates in your diary section”.
-To sign up, email us at [email protected].
+Click here to sign up.

 ECC student elective